Shakti does not Diagnose, Treat or Prevent Medical Disorders. No Statements about Shakti For Windows have been evaluated by the FDA.

 If your spiritual life is inhibited by fear, worry, anger, sadness, or other negative patterns, but you are not a psychiatric patient, the 8-Coil Shakti is for you.

 The feelgood session should be done for six sessions (either weekly or every three days), followed by a three-week break.

 How long do the effects last?
 The effects of one session will usually fall away in about 3 to 4 days, and when the session is repeated once a week for six weeks, the effects can last about six months.
 When you notice that negative patterns in your thoughts and feelings return, you can repeat a series of six weekly sessions.
 Let a minimum of three weeks pass between each series of six sessions.

 Shakti is a safe technology.
 It’s an example of ‘complex magnetic signal’ neural stimulation, which has been studied in the laboratory.
 Click here to see some of the research done with this class of technology using the amygdala (“burst-firing”) signal.
-The study done with the hippocampal signal is here.
+A study done with the hippocampal signal is here.
 Another study, with both signals, is here.

-The developer of this class of technology has issued an open letter about Shakti, attesting to it’s safety, which you can see here.
+The developer of this class of technology has issued an open letter about Shakti, attesting to its safety, which you can see here.

 8 Coil Shakti – $285.00

 Shipping – (USA) $12.50 (International) – $25.00.

 In the USA, you can order by calling (toll-free):

 By calling this number, you agree that you understand and agree to the terms of sale, listed HERE.